Department of Labor Logo United States Department of Labor

 As a result of (a) the BLS update in the 2024 benchmark to official 2020 area delineations and (b) limitations in data availability associated with the two-step process for seasonal adjustment, it was necessary for BLS to adjust its methodology for seasonally adjusting select areas.

 Exhibit 1.
-Areas where seasonally adjusted data are not published in benchmark year 2024
+Areas where seasonally adjusted data were added to publication as of benchmark year 2025

 Area FIPS code Area Title